Enhancing Democracy with New Democratic Forms

 The instructional programs will emphasize that serving the best interests of as many people as possible that are affected by the issue under deliberation, or serving “the greater good,” is important, and that without adhering to this ethos any proposal they make will likely not reach sufficient levels of support to be adopted.
 For the process to function well, each participant cannot vote for the policy option that advances only his or her self-interest but rather for the choice that seems most reasonable in consideration of the interests of all concerned.
 Although some participants may have little in common—some may even have histories of animosity—they are united in a major effort seeking how best to improve the situation or solve the problem on which they are deliberating in a way that is considered fair and reasonable to as many participants as possible.

-After selecting an issue on which to deliberate (using a process I will detail shortly), educational programs on the issue will begin.
+After selecting an issue on which to deliberate (using a process I detail below), educational programs on it will begin.
 As part of the educational process, questions may be posed to experts either by email, in person, or in phone or web conferences.
 Because a large part of the process involves informing participants about all sides of an issue, they will have or have access to the knowledge needed to create their own policy recommendations or evaluate those of others.

 All the participants will commonly review any participant’s briefing material recommendations based on input from representatives, interest groups, or any other source.
 The importance of selecting material with verifiable facts will be emphasized.
 For complex issues where excessively large amounts of content result, a minimum level of agreement determined by vote (possibly at least one-third of the members) that the material is from a reliable source will be required for inclusion in the official briefing material.
 Participants would be free to mention statements from sources of their choosing during the deliberative process but would have to defend their legitimacy to impact the process.